michael-good/numbers-in-letters-to-digits/README.md

 Test cases have been written so that 100% coverage is achieved.
 Binaries (JAR) for the execution of the program can be found within bin/ folder.

+## Assumptions

+1. Only quantities i.e. positive numbers are converted.
+2. There can be more than one number in a sentence/paragraph.
+3. Maximum value of numbers is 9,223,372,036,854,775,807 (64-bit variable limit).

 ## Requirements

 - JavaSE 8 (Java 1.8)